 In 2018 I started to explore humor.
-This came about via being invited to participate at a comedy open mic night by a friend who is an expert in humor and a comedian.
+This came about via being invited to participate at a comedy open mic night by a friend, Drew Tarvin, who is an expert in humor and a comedian (if you are seeking a presentation on the topic of HUMOR… call Drew – he is the best).
 In addition to teaching humor tactics, he is a professional in improv and stand-up.
 My initial reaction to the invite to do an open mic night was to say “NO”.
 But I have been teaching people to “Try New Things” for sometime (and it is my personal mantra), and this fit the mold of an activity that I needed to attempt.

 Since that time I have participated in open mic nights or comedy showcases nearly every week.
 I have told jokes on comedy club stages and coffee shops all over the country.
 The learning from my comedy experience has been surprisingly eye opening.
 My personal “business school” of living my life and trying new things includes a lot of fresh actions, but the world of humor has been the most intense.
 This has been a huge step toward building confidence.
 I am changed in my personal and professional life.